wtrsltnk/system.io/README.md

 # System.IO
-Partial c++ header only implementation of .NET System.IO classes.
+Partial c++ implementation of .NET System.IO classes.
 Goal of this project is to have similar functionality from .NET System.IO available in c++.
 Currently (partial)implemented are:

 * Directory
 * DirectoryInfo